ceden/pyOM3/README.md

-python Ocean Model 3.0
+python Ocean Model (pyOM3)

-Python ocean model with domain decompositon using Jax sharding or MPI.
+Ocean model based on python with domain decompositon using Jax sharding or MPI.
+Based on pyOM2.

 Currently only a simple Cartesian Primitive Equation model as proof of concept is supported.